1500-Shubham/SpringNexus/Readme.md

 ## AuthenticationService
+- token create from various methods, then this token will be to create user_id and pass to other services inside Request of API
+    -   Created a forwarder controller inside which all endpoints will be send (capturing: request, method, body)- Since this is jwt filter passed, extract user_id for this token
-- token create | verify | forwarder userID to other service
+    - Create HttpEntity freshly and breakdown url according to other service endpoint
+    - Setting user_id inside headers and pass to other services
 - DBAuth | Oauth |TwilioOTP | AuthenticatorOTP&QRCode -> Store these users into DB

 ### DBAuth